We assume most people understand good internet etiquette, so we’ll be brief:

-- You're not making pornography of any kind, meaning torture porn is also not okay.
+- You're not making pornography of any kind, meaning that torture porn is also not okay.

-1. Pitch video: A pitch video is mandatory for a total raise of over $2,000.
-Your pitch video should either make us fall in love with you or give us a great sense of what the finished film will be like.
-The best pitch videos will do both.
+- Pitch video: A pitch video is mandatory for all projects.
+Your pitch video should make us fall in love with you and give us a great sense of what the finished film will be like.
+For our money, a pitch video should showcase your filmmaking, shouldn't open with a talking head, and should be around two minutes.
 Remember, people will invest in you and your storytelling talent, rather than in a "concept."

-2. Team: The team has to fit the scope of the project.
+- Team: The team has to fit the scope of the project.
 If you're asking for $2,000 and it's just you, no problem.
-If you need $100,000 to make a feature, we need to see that you have a team—not just to make the film but to raise that kinda dough!
+If you need $100,000 to make a feature, we need to see that you have a team—not just to make the film, but to raise that kinda dough!
 You can also seek to complete your team as part of a Seed&Spark campaign.
 Make sure to include that information when you submit a project.

-3. "About this project."
+- "About this project."
 We ask you to tell us about this project.
-It should be personal.
-Why do you need to make this?
+The most important thing for you to be able to articulate is WHY this project needs to be made.
+It should be personal: Why do you need to make this?
 What does it matter so much to you that we should all rally behind you?
 This is an important time to flex your storytelling muscles.
-There's a good story behind every movie, we want to know yours!
+There's a good story behind every movie and we want to know yours!

-4. A plan for success!
+- A plan for success!
 You have thought through how to successfully complete your project and get it to an audience.
+This includes everything from your outreach strategy on social media to your distribution plan.
 Your distribution plan could range from "We're planning to apply to top festivals and get picked up by Magnolia Pictures" to "We're going to pursue direct-to-audience distribution as soon as the project is complete."
 Tell us about your strategy when the film is complete.

-We're looking for great examples of truly independent filmmaking across all genres and budget levels. ( Save for pornography, you have the rest of the internet for that. ) That means we're seeking high quality films that bend and stretch the "rules" of what's popular in Hollywood either by subject matter, technique, fundraising method, etc.
+We're looking for great examples of truly independent filmmaking across all genres and budget levels to put out into the marketplace! ( Save for pornography, you have the rest of the internet for that. ) That means we're seeking high quality films that bend and stretch the "rules" either by subject matter, technique, fundraising method, etc.

-For now, you must be able to say these four things about your moving picture:
+For now, you must be able to say these five things about your project:

 - You own the content outright.

-- It's a Narrative, Documentary, Animation, or Experimental Feature, Short, or Episodic or Trandmedia project.
+- It's a Narrative, Documentary, Animation, or Experimental Feature, Short, or Episodic or Transmedia project.